TiezhuSun/tiezhusun.github.io/contents/service.md

 - *IEEE’s Transactions on Dependable and Secure Computing*
 - *Cluster Computing: The Journal of Networks, Software Tools and Applications* (Springer)

-#### Conference Reviewer

-- *ICPR 2022* – The 26th International Conference on Pattern Recognition
-- *NLPCC 2022* - The 11th CCF International Conference on Natural Language Processing and Chinese Computing

 #### External Reviewer

+- *ASE 2025* – The 40th IEEE/ACM International Conference on Automated Software Engineering
 - *ISSTA 2025* – The 34th ACM SIGSOFT International Symposium on Software Testing and Analysis
 - *ICSE 2025* – The 47th IEEE/ACM International Conference on Software Engineering
 - *ISSTA 2024* – The 33rd ACM SIGSOFT International Symposium on Software Testing and Analysis